alessiostalla/portofino-cli-lisp/README.md

 We don't provide (yet) binary packages, though I'm working on it.
 So, you'll have to build portofino-cli yourself.
 Please follow the build instructions.

+__Note__ on Windows, you must have LibSSL 1.x installed.
+If the binary fails with an error loading libssl DLLs, please install OpenSSL __version 1.1.1__ from https://slproweb.com/products/Win32OpenSSL.html __(version 3.x won't fix the issue).__

 ## Building

 First, clone this repo if you haven't done already: